hsiuhsiu/cb-mpc-go-exp/examples/pve/README.md

 The example demonstrates proper cleanup:
 - Private keys are zeroized after use
-- Sensitive scalar values are zeroized
+- Scalars implement `Free()` which zeroizes their internal memory; prefer calling `x.Free()` instead of manually touching `x.Bytes`.
-- Use `cbmpc.ZeroizeBytes()` to clear sensitive data
+- For raw byte slices (e.g., serialized keys), use `cbmpc.ZeroizeBytes()` to clear sensitive data

 ### Deterministic Encryption

-PVE uses deterministic encryption (same plaintext + key = same ciphertext).
+PVE uses deterministic encryption (same plaintext + key + label = same ciphertext).
-This is required for public verifiability but means:
+This is required for public verifiability but has implications:
-- Don't encrypt the same value multiple times with the same key/label
+- **Uniqueness**: Use a unique label per context (e.g., transaction ID, session ID).
-- Use unique labels for different encryption contexts
+- **Avoid repeats**: Do not encrypt the same value repeatedly with the same key/label.

 ## Integration with Custom KEMs